Brain-Development-and-Disorders-Lab/jspsych-attention-check/README.md

 # jspsych-attention-check

-_A jsPsych plugin for adding multiple-choice attention check questions to an experiment timeline._
+_A jsPsych plugin for adding attention check questions to an experiment timeline._

 _Note: This package is NOT compatible with jsPsych versions >= 7.0._